gioblu/PJON/devices/sensors/LEDAR/README.md

 Reflex intensity or `R` is estimated simply subtracting the background noise sample to the active one `(R = E - B)`.

-To higher reflex detection resolution, it is used the internal 1.1v analog reference and analog readings integration.
+The internal 1.1v analog reference and analog readings integration are used to higher reflex detection resolution.

 #### Configuration
 A standard program is proposed to let users easily configure LEDARs using only a series of commands on its PJON [SoftwareBitBang](../../../strategies/SoftwareBitBang/README.md) bus, and automatically save its result in the EPROM to avoid the tedious need of flashing the chip multiple times.
 LEDAR accepts incoming configuration if sent by `MASTER_ID` and its configured recipient id.